 - Transition friction: How likely is it that claims get denied, rebilled, or delayed during the switch?

-If you want to keep this process organized, ask your HR team or COBRA administrator for the exact dates and election deadlines, and request a written summary of what coverage will be continuous if you elect and pay on time.
+To keep it organized, ask HR for exact dates and a written summary of continuous coverage if you elect on time.
+Get it in writing.

-COBRA is often the safer financial choice when you’ve already spent significantly this year, you have ongoing care, you’re managing complex prescriptions, or you simply can’t afford a coverage disruption.
+COBRA is safer when you've already spent a lot, have ongoing care, need complex meds, or can't handle a disruption.
+Go with COBRA.

-A new plan is often the better choice when you’re healthy, early in the plan year, and you have access to a strong alternative (like a spouse’s plan) that won’t derail your providers or prescriptions.
+A new plan wins when you're healthy, early in the year, and have a solid alternative that won't disrupt your care.
+Choose the new plan.

 Note: This is general educational information, not legal or tax advice.
 COBRA rules and timelines can vary based on plan terms and administration, so confirm specifics with the plan administrator.